Making a Procedural Grid Shader in Unity

 SG_GridLines

-We’ll start by creating our Sub Graphs before pulling it all together.
-This first one is the simplest of the two, and responsible for drawing a series of world space grid lines at a custom interval.
+We’ll start with the creation of our Sub Graphs before we pull it all together.
+This first one is the simplest of the two and responsible for drawing a series of arbitrarily spaced world space grid lines.

 This gets us almost all of the way there, but there is one small problem.
 At specific world space positions where a mesh’s face is lying parallel to a grid line, we get some very strange behaviour.
 This is because Unity is trying to draw multiple things on top of each other, and doesn’t know which one has priority.